bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/lastschoolboystandin8196.markdown

 In 1969, my family left Iran and moved to Edmonton, Alberta, Canada.
 I was sixteen years old and coming up on Vietnam draft age.
-While I never discussed the draft with my parents, I suspect keeping me out of the US, while not their primary consideration, was probably in the back of their minds when we moved to Canada.
+While I never discussed the draft with my parents, I suspect keeping me away from the draft, while not their primary consideration, was probably in the back of their minds.
 A lot of Americans sat out the draft in Canada.
 I registered when I turned eighteen, but I wasn't being heroic or stupid.
 When I registered, the draft was running like an insane weighted lottery.
 When you registered, you were given a number that correlated with your chances of being drafted.
 Legal American residents of Canada were assigned numbers that rarely came up.
 None of my American friends in Canada were drafted, and I dodged that bullet as well.
 I'm still unsure what I would have done if I had been drafted.
 I might have been stupid enough to go, remember B-group, inferior being.

 I first read of Bjorn's death in one of Ned's letters.
-We all wrote long, rambling, handwritten, insecure virgin teenager -- man of letters -- diatribes.
+We all wrote long, rambling, handwritten, insecure virgin teenager -- men of letters -- diatribes.
 Ned's letters were the most erudite, Richard's were the most coherent, and David's were the best organized.
 I wish I had held onto their letters.
 Why didn't I?
 In one of Ned's letters, between his